 How Google My Business Impacts Local Business Success

-Google continued to improve the features and capabilities of Google My Business (GMB) until it evolved into the product we know today – location-based listings for local and national brands that includes essential information such as address, website, phone number, hours of operation, service categories, customer reviews and much more.
-Now, a GMB profile is essential to gain visibility online, influencing where your business ranks on Google search engine results pages for your industry keywords.
+Google continued to improve the features and capabilities of Google Business Profiles until it evolved into the product we know today – location-based listings for local and national brands that includes essential information such as address, website, phone number, hours of operation, service categories, customer reviews and much more.
+Now, a Business Profile is essential to gain visibility online, influencing where your business ranks on Google search engine results pages for your industry keywords.

-It’s important to comprehensively approach optimizing your profile, but also keep in mind that your GMB listing is a dynamic entity that needs maintenance and updates over time.
+It’s important to comprehensively approach optimizing your profile, but also keep in mind that your Business Profile is a dynamic entity that needs maintenance and updates over time.

-✅ Ensure Your Listing Contains Accurate Business Information – Update as Required
+✅ Ensure Your Profile Contains Accurate Business Information – Update as Required

 Maintain a consistent “NAP” – Name, Address, Phone Number – which matches the information provided on your website and local directory listings.
 Be sure to use a local phone number instead of a toll-free phone number.

-✅ Completely Fill Out Your Profile Information, Include Industry Keywords and Add Business Photos
+✅ Completely Fill Out Your Listing Information, Include Industry Keywords and Add Business Photos

 Your profile information should include common search terms involving your products or services that can help your profile rank higher.
 Once discovered, an informative and photo-rich profile encourages customers to interact with your listing.